imalikov/pine_script_docs/source/faq/Visuals.rst

  - `[RS]Color Gradient Function <https://www.tradingview.com/script/nUq3gvD5-RS-Color-Gradient-Function/>`__
  - `[RS]Function - RGB Color (low resolution) <https://www.tradingview.com/script/nUq3gvD5-RS-Color-Gradient-Function/>`__

-To produce gradients progressing in vertical space on the same bar you will need to use a progession of plots, each with a different color.
+To produce gradients progressing in vertical space on the same bar, you will need to use a progression of plots, each with a different color.
-Doing so requires many plot statements and scripts using this technique will run slower than ones producing horizontal gradients.
+Doing so requires many plot statements, and scripts using this technique will run slower than ones producing horizontal gradients.
 Examples:

  - `Trend Following Bar <https://www.tradingview.com/script/UGgNcgNi-Trend-Following-Bar/>`__
  - `Angled Volume Profile [feeble] <https://www.tradingview.com/script/OGwqa3DI-Angled-Volume-Profile-feeble/>`__